MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 ---
-title: A/B Testing with TitleData, A/B Test Buckets, and CloudScript
+title: A/B testing with TitleData, A/B Test Buckets, and CloudScript
 author: v-thopra
 description: Describes how to build a solution for A/B testing using Title Data in PlayFab. ms.author: v-thopra